+Wear the surgical binder or compression garment that we have provided for a total of 6 weeks following surgery.

+Often times patients like to wear a muscle shirt or kami under the white compression binder provided to prevent rashes or itchy skin.

-- \ Wear the ace BANDAGE or compression garment that we have provided for a total of 6 weeks following surgery. - \ The garment is to be worn 24/7 for the first 4 weeks following surgery. - \ After 4 weeks, the garment is to be worn during the day, and off at night to sleep for an additional 2 weeks. - \ You can also purchase garments at any medical supply store, Amazon.com, or department store.
-If you have a compression garment and would like to order a 2nd one please consult Dr. LaBrasca prior to ordering.
+The garment is to be worn 24/7 for the first 4 weeks following surgery.

+After 4 weeks, the garment is to be worn during the day, and off at night to sleep for an additional 2 weeks.

+You can also purchase garments at any medical supply store, Amazon.com, or department store.
+On Amazon.com, search for "Postoperative Abdominal Compression Garment."